cspr-rad/kairos-spec/src/spec.typ

 === Query account balances

-- [tag:FRA00] The user should be able to see its validium account balance immediately when it's queried (either through the CLI or web-UI)
+- [tag:FRA00] A user should be able to see its validium account balance immediately when it's queried through the CLI
-- [tag:FRA01] Anyone should be able to see all validium account balances through the CLI, web-UI and API
+- [tag:FRA01] Anyone should be able to see all validium account balances when querying the CLI and API

 === Verification